Yousef Al Otaiba: Yemeni Civil War

+Links with Jared Kushner

 In the run-up to President Trump's Riyadh Summit with Islamic leaders on 20–21 May 2017 strong bonds reportedly formed between Otaiba and President Trump's advisor and son-in-law Jared Kushner and the Crown Prince of Saudi Arabia and minister of defense Mohammed bin Salman in Saudi Arabia.
 Otaiba and Kushner first met June 2017 at the behest of Thomas Barrack, a billionaire investor and Trump backer.

+Assessments of ambassadorship

 Otaiba is generally seen as being a successful ambassador for the UAE, as the country asserts itself more aggressively in the sphere of foreign policy.
 In November 2017 it was announced that he had been promoted to the rank of Minister, while remaining the ambassador to the United States.